FAQs: Configuring RTSP for EXVIST HDMI Encoders

 How can we conduct a latency test between the encoder and decoder?

-How can we conduct a latency test of encoder by playing RTSP stream?
+How can we conduct a latency test of codec by playing RTSP stream?

 Determining the cause of delay in RTSP streaming is often influenced by the RTSP player being used.
 To accurately test the performance, we recommend using specialized tools designed for RTSP streaming, as common media players can introduce buffering issues.
 Specifically, tool like EasyPlayerPro is optimized for real-time streaming and can provide more precise results for identifying and addressing delays in RTSP streaming.
 Just click the above EasyPlayerPro to download it for testing.